JustasB/LFPsimpy/README.md

 **Non-invasive:** With LFPsimpy, there is no need to modify or re-write a NEURON model to fit a particular pattern or style.
 Given an existing NEURON model, just add a few Python lines to specify the location and parameters of the LFP electrode.
 Then run the simulation and plot or further process the LFP signal.

 **Python-based:** The package is written in pure Python.
+Download the Python source code and modify or extend it using a familiar language.
 A small [.HOC file](https://www.neuron.yale.edu/neuron/static/new_doc/programming/hocsyntax.html) allows plotting the LFP signal using native NEURON graphs.
-Download the package Python code and modify or extend it using a familiar language.

 **Multiple LFP methods:** `Line`, `Point`, and `RC` methods of [Parasuram et. al. (2016)]( http://journal.frontiersin.org/article/10.3389/fncom.2016.00065/abstract) are implemented.
-Extend the Python the source code to use a custom algorithm.
+Extend the Python source code to use a custom algorithm.

 **Unlimited electrodes:** Place any number of LFP electrodes in arbitrary 3D locations to simulate multi-electrode arrays.